pfdubois/BridgeBidding/source/HandEvaluation.rst

 #.
 Add 1 for each "good" suit, a 4-card suit containing three of the five honors.
 #.
 Adjust for the following features:

-    * -1 for a questionable honor in a short suit, such as a stiff King, or a doubleton honor lacking the Ace.
+    * -1 for a questionable honor in a short suit, such as a stiff King, or a "dubious doubleton", a doubleton honor lacking the Ace.
 Thus, subtract one for KQ, Qx, Jx, etc.
     * -1 if you have 3 "quacks"; subtract 2 if you have six.
     * -1 if the hand has no Ace.